metysj/J2M/README.md

 ## Credits
 This module was heavily inspired by the jira2md project which was in turn forked from the J2M project by Fokke Zandbergen (http://j2m.fokkezb.nl/).
 Major credit to Fokke (and other contributors) for establishing a lot of the fundamental RexExp patterns for this module to work.
+This module allows for providing custom handlers for the regexes and also fixes some bugs.
 ## Installation
 ```
 npm install jira2markdown